RelativeBinary/refactoring-examples/README.md

 - technique: inline method

 # Replace loop with pipeline
-- technique replace loop with pipeline
+- technique: replace loop with pipeline

+# Extract all first phase code into its own function
+- technique: Extract function